-- Introduction
+- 1. Introduction

-- Organizing and Visualizing Data
+- 2. Organizing and Visualizing Data

-- Numerical Descriptive Measures
+- 3. Numerical Descriptive Measures

-- Basic Probability
+- 4. Basic Probability

-- Discrete Probability Distributions
+- 5. Discrete Probability Distributions

-- The Normal Distribution and Other Continuous Distributions
+- 6. The Normal Distribution and Other Continuous Distributions

-- Sampling and Sampling Distributions
+- 7. Sampling and Sampling Distributions

-- Confidence Interval Estimation
+- 8. Confidence Interval Estimation

-- Fundamentals of Hypothesis Testing: One-Sample Tests
+- 9. Fundamentals of Hypothesis Testing: One-Sample Tests

-- Two-Sample Tests
+- 10. Two-Sample Tests

+This module is delivered via a combination of lectures and practical exercises.
 Two classes per week in which theory is explained and applications are demonstrated.
 An exercise comprising several problems issued at each lecture will form the basis of the follow-up seminars.
-A home assignment is given each week for the students to practice the newly learnt material.
-Students are expected to extend their knowledge of computer programs (primarily Microsoft Excel) to solve some of these problems.
+The seminars extend the students' knowledge of computer programs (primarily Microsoft Excel) to solve business related problems based on the material of the book.
+A home assignment is given each week for the students to practice the newly learnt material in form of quizzes.
+Students are expected to read subchapters before class so they can ask their questions related to the material and we can focus more on problematic concepts.

-It is inevitable that students practice on their own at home based on the exercises and their solutions in the core learning materials.
+It is inevitable that students practice on their own based on the exercises and their solutions in the core learning materials.
 A Forum is provided to have the ability of a panel discussion about the material online on Moodle.

-QA sessions before midterm tests and drop-in office hours.
+Oral feedback on in-class activities, discussion of the solution of practical exercises solved during the classes, QA sessions before midterm tests, and drop-in office hours.